ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

         - `3-4`\
           The task can be launched between the 3 and 4 hours (in 24h format).

-        Adjust the time interval to something that fits you better, in my case it was `1-7/10-11`.
+        Adjust the time interval to something that fits you better, for this guide's setup is `1-7/10-11`.
 The time interval format has a bit of complexity, so it is better if you learn how it goes [from the official UrBackup documentation](https://www.urbackup.org/administration_manual.html#x1-610008.3.1).

     After appling the changes above, those fields would look as follows: